 This will restart windows now next click Troubleshoot –> Advanced options –> Startup Repair.

-Wait while Windows diagnosing and fix problems.
+Wait while Windows diagnoses and fix problems.
 When the Startup Repair is completed this will automatically Restart windows and try to boot in Windows normally.

 Repair Corrupted Boot Files